bumps/bumps/doc/guide/options.rst

 ``--timer``
 -----------

-Run the model ``--steps`` times and find the average run time per step.
+Run the model :ref:`option-steps` times and find the average run time per step.
-If ``--parallel`` is used, then the models will be run in parallel.
+If :ref:`option-parallel` is used, then the models will be run in parallel.

 .. _option-profiler: